zarino/subscribe-with-feedbin/README.md

 A Chrome extension for auto-detecting and subscribing to RSS feeds with Feedbin.

+## How to install this Chrome extension

+Download a copy of the `subscribe-with-feedbin.crx` file, from inside the `dist` directory.
+Drag and drop the `subscribe-with-feedbin.crx` file onto the `chrome://extensions` window.

+## How to modify and repackage the extension

+Make your changes, remembering to increment the version number in `package.json` and `src/manifest.json` once you’re happy.
+Then:

+    npm install
+    npm run build

 ## How it works

 `inject.js` is run on every page load, and detects whether there are any `application/rss+xml` or `application/atom+xml` links on the page.
 If it finds any, it notifies `background.js`, which shows the toolbar icon for that page.